spdy-http2/node-spdy/README.md

 Additional options:

-* `plain` - if defined, server will ignore NPN data and choose whether to use spdy or plain http by looking at first data packet.
+* `plain` - if defined, server will ignore NPN and ALPN data and choose whether to use spdy or plain http by looking at first data packet.
 * `ssl` - if `false` and `options.plain` is `true`, `http.Server` will be used
   as a `base` class for created server.